andreschort/query/README.md

 TODO
 ----
+- Query.Web support to programmatically set a field type.
 - TD Tooltip
 - TH y TD CssClass
 - Improve the way you can apply styles to the Query.Web controls.